nickmckenney/Building-a-JSON-API/evaluation.md

   - The app is deployed to Heroku (or another hosting service)
   - A Github issue containing a link to the Github repository and comfort and completeness scores was submitted to the `pbj-project2` repository **by 9:00am on Monday, August 10th**
   - The contents of the creator's Github repository is identical to that of the Heroku repository
-  - The "URL" field of the Github repository contains a link to the deployed version of the app
+  - The `URL` field of the Github repository contains a link to the deployed version of the app
   - The app loads and functions without "breaking" the app